3 Bedroom Home in Madison - $275,000

 - Updated

-'Long week' for Columbus waiting out Edgewood's fight with WIAA ends with blowout win in state quarterfinals
+Southern Wisconsin will see plenty of rain and then possibly its first light snow of the season, while a big snowstorm hits to the north and west, according to forecasters.

+After it was slated to head for a jury trial in August, a vehicular homicide case in Sauk County Circuit Court instead ended Tuesday with a pr…

-Fueled by a dominant ground game, the Cardinals easily turn away Kewaskum to advance to the state semifinals for the first time in 25 years
+Mayville punches back all night, holds off Belleville to advance to state title game for first time in 15 years

-Sun Prairie man appears in court charged with shoplifting over $2,000 of items from Beaver Dam business
+Blake Schraufnagel rushes for 270 yards and all six of the Cardinals' TDs as they win for the fourth time this postseason over a higher-seeded team in the Division 5 playoffs.

+A Mauston man is charged with his fourth operating while intoxicated after allegedly traveling at 111 mph on the interstate near New Lisbon.

+A Warrens man is facing multiple felony charges after allegedly pointing a gun at people after a fight and trying to hit another vehicle with …

-JUNEAU – A 51-year-old Sun Prairie man made his initial appearance in court Wednesday charged with stealing a cart of merchandise from a Beave…
+JUNEAU – A 17-year-old Watertown girl made her initial appearance in court Monday, charged with sending a threatening Snapchat message telling…

+JUNEAU – A 67-year-old Mayville man will serve jail time after being found guilty Friday of his 5th offense of operating a motor vehicle while…

+A felony case has been dismissed in Columbia County after the victim refused to testify in court.